thnganguyen/machine-learning-KTH-DD2421/Bayesian_Boosting/README.md

 Test the decision tree classifier on the `vowels` and `iris` datasets.
 The put it as an argument to the `BoostClassifier` object.

-1. Compute the classification accuracy of Bayesian classifier and its boosted version on some datasets using `testClassifier`,
+1. Compute the classification accuracy of decision tree classifier and its boosted version on some datasets using `testClassifier`,

     * for `iris` we get `Final mean classification accuracy  92.4 with standard deviation 3.71` and `Final mean classification accuracy  94.6 with standard deviation 3.65`;